Step 1 – Decide if Death Benefits Are Allowed and Send Forms

 Step 3 – Complete Forms

 To request survivor benefits, the surviving spouse or beneficiary(ies) must each complete a Death Benefits Claim Form.
 To request a quote for annuity payments, the beneficiary must also complete an Annuity Quote/Purchase Form.
-For direct deposits of installment payments to the beneficiary’s account at a bank or financial institution, the beneficiary must complete an Electronic Direct Deposit of Distributions Form.
+For direct deposits of installment payments to the beneficiary’s account at a bank or financial institution, the beneficiary must complete an Electronic Direct Deposit Form.
 When submitting the Death Benefits Claim Form to the Plan Administrator, the beneficiary must also include a certified copy of the participant’s death certificate (bearing a raised seal or ink stamp).

 Step 4 – Send Form and Death Certificate to the Program